 In PNG 85% of women are more likely to be engaged in informal, vulnerable, or unpaid work.
 Vulnerable work is often characterized by inadequate earnings, low productivity and difficult conditions of work that undermine workers' fundamental rights.
 This is influenced by lower levels of education for women combined with societal expectations about what kind of activities women should engage in.
-Interviews of women from diverse backgrounds in PNG by the ACIAR-funded Identifying opportunities and constraints for rural women's engagements in small-scale agricultural enterprises in Papua New Guinea project identified the following challenges in societal expectations on the roles of women.
-Women highlighted a range of societal, community and cultural attitudes and norms that deterred them from initially
+Interviews of women from diverse backgrounds in PNG by the Australian Centre for International Agriculture (ACIAR) -funded Identifying opportunities and constraints for rural women's engagements in small-scale agricultural enterprises in PNG project identified the following challenges in societal expectations on the roles of women.
+Women highlighted a range of societal, community and cultural attitudes and norms that deterred them from initially moving into business and which at times threatened the financial viability of their businesses.